 - Implement continuous monitoring tools for third-party risk

-Foster a Risk-Aware Culture
+How Do You Foster a Risk-Aware Culture Across an Organisation?

 To integrate risk assessment into the organisational culture, companies should: